-- Maintain up-to-date and accurate accounting records, which should be available for review, upon request, by the Finance Committee; - c.
-Sign all purchase requisitions, travel forms and other documents pertaining to finance; - d.
-Help implement programs and activities such as Black History Month, homecoming, spring activities, etc.; - Serve as ex-officio member of the Student Senate Finance Committee and attend all scheduled Finance Committee meetings; - f.
-Provide monthly written reports to SGA on financial transactions, showing amounts expended and on hand, with supporting evidence of authorization; - g.
-Maintain established office hours, attend key home sporting events and classics; is available, upon request, for special events as coordinated by the SGA advisor; speak to campus and community groups, when requested; is familiar with basic university policies and procedures, and is knowledgeable of university history, including the Alma Mater song. - h.
-Is a member of the executive branch.
+- In conjunction with the Student Government Association President, distribute all monies appropriated by the Student Senate. - Maintain up-to-date and accurate accounting of monies, which should be available for review upon request of the Finance Committee. - c.
+Sign all purchase requisitions, travel forms and other documents pertaining to finance. - d.
+Help in the implementation of programs and activities: African-American History Month, Homecoming, Spring Activities, etc.

+- e.
+Serve as an ex-officio member of the Finance Committee of the Student Senate and must attend all scheduled Finance Committee meetings. - f.
+Make monthly written Student reports to the Government Association on the financial transactions of his/her office, showing the amount expended and the amount on hand with supporting evidence of Student Government Association authorization. - g.
+Maintain established office hours, attend key home sporting events and classics, be available upon request by special events as coordinated by the advisor, be available to speak to campus and community groups when the request arises, and must familiarize themselves with basic University policies and procedures and be knowledgeable of the history of the University including the Alma Mater. - h.
+Be a member of the executive branch.